You know it already, but I’ll just spell it out: Your website needs work.

-You’d be surprised how many customers have a hard time figuring out how to buy your product.
+You’d be surprised how many customers have difficulty figuring out how to buy your product.

 Your website should include an easy call to action.
 That means a button that says “buy now, schedule a call, Register today, those are clear calls to action.”
 Learn more and get started aren’t clear.
 If you don’t have this, you’re losing out.

 Let me give you a story.
 I like to hunt.
-Recently I was hunting for turkey with my brother in law.
-We had been in the woods since 4:30a, before the sun even came up.
-It was so dark I didn’t even quite know what I was sitting on, I just knew it wasn’t my bed.
+Recently I was hunting for turkey with my brother-in-law.
+We had been in the woods since 4:30a before the sun came up.
+It was so dark I didn’t even know what I was sitting on, I just knew it wasn’t my bed.
 Anyway, we made calls and sat still for a few hours until, around 7:30a, we heard a turkey.
 It kept gobbling our way.
 We typically text back and forth when we hear something that might be a turkey.
 So I sent him a text to tell him which direction the turkey was coming from so that we could go home with a turkey instead of going home empty-handed.

 Here’s what I text him.
 Gobbler at 3:00.
 I told him exactly where it was coming from so he could see it and shoot it.
-If I would’ve said, turkey to the right, he would’ve been looking all over the place and may have missed it!
-But because I was clear with where the turkey was, he knew right where to look.
+If I had said turkey to the right, he would’ve been looking all over the place and may have missed it!
+But because I was clear with where the turkey was, he knew where to look.

-The good news is that call-to-action buttons can’t wander away like turkeys can.
+The good news is that call-to-action buttons can’t wander away as turkeys can.
 If you’re clear, they’ll work.
-The bad news is that the turkey wandered away from us and we didn’t come home with anything.
+The bad news is that the turkey wandered away from us, and we didn’t come home with anything.

 So don’t miss this one.
-Make it easy for customers to buy by being clear with your calls to action.
+Make it easy for customers to buy by being transparent with your calls to action.

 5. Your website doesn’t communicate transformation